cierelabs/json-complete/README.md

 # json-complete

-An encoder that can turn any standard JavaScript data object or value into a form that can be serialized by JSON, and do the reverse with a decoder.
-This includes preserving referential integrity and deduplication of data in the encoded output.
+A library that can turn almost any standard JavaScript data object or value into a JSON-compatible serialized form, and back again.
+It supports Dates, RegExp, Symbols, Sets, Maps, BigInts, Blobs, and most other built-in JavaScript types!
+It preserves internal referencial integrity, handles circular references, cannot cause data collisions, and handles arbitrarily deep nesting. json-complete has no dependencies and clocks in at less than 3KB when min-zipped.

 ---